microsoft/botframework-cli/packages/orchestratorlib/README.md

-This 'orchestratorlib' package is intended to be consumed by other 'command' packages in the Botframework CLI suite, specifically 'bf-orchestrator'.
+This package is intended for Microsoft use only.
+It is not designed to be consumed as an independent package.

 Click [here](https://aka.ms/bf-orchestrator) for overview of Bot Framework Orchestrator.